CSCfi/korp-backend/korpplugins/README.md

-For each mount point, the argument `request` is the actual Flask request object (not a proxy for the request) containing information on the request, and `app` is the Flask application object.
+For each mount point, the argument `request` is the actual Flask request object (not a proxy for the request) containing information on the request.
 For example, the endpoint name is available as `request.endpoint`.

 Please note that each plugin class is instantiated only once (it is a singleton), so the possible state stored in `self` is shared by all